 If you have been served with a motion, get our Responding to Motions for Temporary Family Law Orders or Immediate Restraining Orders packet.
 You may have other, earlier deadlines to respond to those motions.

-Domestic Violence Survivors: If your spouse has a history of physically harming you or the children, or has threatened to do so, or if you are a victim of unlawful civil harassment by the other party, think about filing a petition for an Order for Protection for immediate protection.
+Domestic Violence Survivors: If your spouse has a history of stalking or physically harming you or the children, or has threatened to do so, think about filing a petition for an Order for Protection for immediate protection.
 Orders for Protection offer strong safety restraints.
-Protection order forms are available from the court clerk or from your local domestic violence program, or call the National Domestic Violence Hotline 1.800.799.7233.
+To fill out the forms, use our Get a Domestic Violence Protection Order interview.
+You can also get help from your local domestic violence program or call the National Domestic Violence Hotline 1.800.799.7233.
 Our publication Domestic Violence: Can the Legal System Help Protect Me? has general information.

 What do I need before I start?